EbtisaamCS/RFCL/README.md

 <li>Gilad Baruch, Moran Baruch, and Yoav Goldberg, ‘A little is enough: Circumventing defenses for distributed learning’, Advances in Neural Information Processing Systems, 32, (2019). </li>

 </ul>
+<h2>Acknowledgments</h2>
+     <p>We gratefully acknowledge the financial support provided by the Saudi Arabian Ministry of Education and the Saudi Arabian Cultural Bureau in London, along with the Umm Al-Qura University in Makkah.
+Additionally, we extend our thanks to the High-End Computing facility at Lancaster University for providing the necessary computing resources for this research.</p>
+<h2>License</h2>
+    <p>This project is licensed under the MIT License - see the <a href="https://github.com/your_username/rfcl/blob/main/LICENSE">LICENSE</a> file for details.</p>